cloudposse/github-action-atmos-terraform-select-components/README.md

       select-filter: '.settings.github.actions_enabled // false'
 ```

-This is the same as the following `v0` configuration:
+Which would produce the same behavior as in `v2`, doing this:

 ```yaml
   - name: Selected Components